theodds/SoftBART/README.md

     (suspected) better performance in theory and practice, the MCMC for the Gibbs prior should (hopefully) mix better.

-  - New Markov transistions are used, including sampling a tree from the prior and using a type of “Perturb” move due to Pratola (2016, Bayesian Analysis).
+  - New Markov transitions are used, including sampling a tree from the prior and using a type of “Perturb” move due to Pratola (2016, Bayesian Analysis).
 This has substantial benefits for the mixing of the chain.